dumdoo/Postman-WABL/README.md

 ## How templating works

-There are 2 types of template files here.
-A _base_ template.
-And a _sub-template_ template.
-The sub-template is injected into the base templates's `{{text}}` placeholder.
-The sub-template must contain tags that can be rendered in MJML's [`mj-body`](https://documentation.mjml.io/#mj-body) tag.
+The project uses [jinja](https://jinja.palletsprojects.com/en/3.1.x/) and [MJML](https://mjml.io/).

-The sub-template must start with `SUBJ:<Email Subject>\n` (as you can guess, this is how you specify your email's subject.
-This line is _not_ injected into the base template)
+The sub-template must have a subject line present in it as follows `{# Subject: Subject Here #}` (as you can guess, this is how you specify your email's subject).
+All jinja placeholder variables are populated.
+Ensure that all jinja code is escaped.
+If you fail to escape, your template will break.
-Once the sub-template is injected into the base template, `{{name}}` is replaced with the provided name